 This fried calamari is ultra-crispy, yet requires a very little amount of oil.

 Frying food requires at least 1 cup of oil.
 That means you would expect to pay $1.70 or more on oil per recipe.
-After deep frying, you also need to drain excess oil with paper towels that will cause your total cost per recipe to add up.
+After deep frying, you also need to drain excess oil with paper towels which will cause your total cost per recipe to add up.

 Of course, eating calamari out at a restaurant would be many times more expensive than cooking it at home.

 Calamari vs Squid

 One great thing about calamari or squid is that they can be prepared in so many ways from frying, sauteing, grilling, boiling, or braising.

 How to Tenderize Calamari before Frying